wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Static Factory Methods
 ~~~~~~~~~~~~~~~~~~~~~~

-Instead, it's better to split command groups into *static* factory methods, and provide their subsystem dependencies via dependency injection.
+We can also split command groups into static factory methods.
+This is the same concept as discussed above for regular commands, but defining command groups in instance methods is not an option when creating groups associated with multiple different subsystems.

 .. tabs::